tyc/successfulunittest/manuscript/Basic_Concepts.md

 Before we get started on the core unit tests, I will need to go through some of the concepts of unit test.
 If you are familiar with the basic concepts of unit test such as the different kinds of test coverage, or how important traceability is, you can skip this chapter onto the next chapter.

+Basic concepts does not just cover basic concepts in unit test, but basic concept around software engineering.
+Unit test is one of the key components and basic concepts around software engineering need to be described to give a complete picture.

-## Correct behaviour
+##Correct behaviour

 Before you start writing a single test script, you must have a clear understanding of what is correct behaviour.
 The correct behaviour could be dependent upon what the project aim.

 The usual manner is for the requirements of your software module defined.
 The definitions will be used as what is defined as correct behaviour.
-If it meets that requirements, then the software module is classified as a pass.
-Its tests script and test telephone is returned.
+If it meets that requirements, then the software module is classified as hvaing correct behaviour.

 There are several ways of checking behaviour is correct.
 Some of the main points to look for are: